How to print each character of a string in Python

 o

-[text[i] for i in range(len(text))], iterates through the string by index to create a list of its characters. - Then, the
+[text[i] for i in range(len(text))]—builds a list of characters by accessing each one by its index. - Then,

 Creating a custom character generator